Guide to Using Employee Text Messaging Systems to Communicate with Employees & Staff

 Texting is an effective employee communication tool that compliments email, voice, and even internal team chat apps.

-But below are some examples of how HR departments and managers can communicate effectively with texting in the workplace.
+But below are some examples of how HR departments, IT departments, and managers can communicate effectively with texting in the workplace.

 1. Job openings and organization announcements